 Diane L. Houk joined the firm in 2009.
 Her practice focuses on housing discrimination matters.
 Prior to joining the firm, Diane co-founded the New York City-based Fair Housing Justice Center in 2004 and served as its first Executive Director until 2009.

-Diane created and implemented the Schools and Housing Opportunity Initiative in 1999, a one-year pilot project between the Division’s Educational Opportunities and Housing Sections to assist jurisdictions in promoting voluntary residential integration opportunities that would decrease racial isolation in schools.
-In 2000, Diane was named Special Litigation Counsel by the Division.
+Ms. Houk created and implemented the Schools and Housing Opportunity Initiative in 1999, a one-year pilot project between the Division’s Educational Opportunities and Housing Sections to assist jurisdictions in promoting voluntary residential integration opportunities that would decrease racial isolation in schools.
+In 2000, Ms. Houk was named Special Litigation Counsel by the Division.
 In that role, she oversaw the development and litigation of race, national origin, and religious discrimination cases involving land use and zoning, redevelopment plans, building and occupancy codes, and affordable housing programs.

-Diane currently serves as Lecturer-at-Law at Columbia Law School where she has co-taught the Housing Discrimination Seminar and Externship since 2005.
-She previously co-taught the Civil Rights Tutorial for Stanford University’s Stanford in Washington Program for six years.
+Ms. Houk co-taught the Housing Discrimination Seminar at Columbia Law School from 2005 to 2014 and the Civil Rights Tutorial for Stanford University’s Stanford in Washington Program for the prior six years.

 Columbia University, J.D., 1983

 College of Wooster, B.A., Urban Studies major, 1981